Raw Produce Quality Grading Automation

 ROI That Makes Sense

 Agricultural processors are rightfully skeptical of technology ROI claims.
-ExtendAg’s automated grading solution typically pays for itself within 12-18 months through a combination of labor savings, reduced quality claims, and improved throughput capacity.
+ExtendAg’s automated grading solution typically pays for itself within 12-18 months:

 Direct Cost Savings Include: